ljw1004/csharpspec/csharp/namespaces.md

 When a type declaration for a type `T` occurs as a top-level declaration in a compilation unit, the fully qualified name of the newly declared type is simply `T`.
 When a type declaration for a type `T` occurs within a namespace, class, or struct, the fully qualified name of the newly declared type is `N.T`, where `N` is the fully qualified name of the containing namespace, class, or struct.

-A type declared within a class or struct is called a nested type (§10.3.8).
+A type declared within a class or struct is called a nested type ([Nested types](classes.md#nested-types)).

-The permitted access modifiers and the default access for a type declaration depend on the context in which the declaration takes place (§3.5.1):
+The permitted access modifiers and the default access for a type declaration depend on the context in which the declaration takes place ([Declared accessibility](basic-concepts.md#declared-accessibility)):

 *  Types declared in compilation units or namespaces can have `public` or `internal` access.
 The default is `internal` access.
 *  Types declared in classes can have `public`, `protected internal`, `protected`, `internal`, or `private` access.
 The default is `private` access.